 What is the ceiling for the team that has a talented Campbell and Brooks on board, a pedigree of winning races in USF2000, and a successful final test at Homestead-Miami Speedway?
 Can the Canadian squad join Pabst Racing and Cape Motorsports as championship contenders?

 Don’t miss any of the Road To Indy Presented by Cooper Tires action:

 - download the Road To Indy TV app from the Apple App Store or on Google Play to get video, audio, timing & scoring, news from TSO Ladder and much more – you can also get Road To Indy TV via Apple TV, Amazon Video, Roku or Microsoft Xbox One

-- Indy Lights races will be available for view with the purchase in the USA with the purchase of the NBC Gold IndyCar Package
+- Indy Lights races will be available for viewing in the USA with the purchase of the NBC Gold IndyCar Package

 - Outside of the USA, you’ll be able to watch the Indy Lights races on all of the Road To Indy TV app delivery options, Indy Lights YouTube channel, and Road To Indy TV Facebook page

 - live timing – Road To Indy TV – Indy Lights – Pro Mazda – USF2000 – IndyCar Race Control